World War I Deep Dive Quiz

 Trenches, mustard gas, and the war that killed empires and reshaped the world.

-The Battle of the Somme's first day β July 1, 1916 β remains the deadliest single day in British military history, with nearly 20,000 soldiers killed before nightfall.
-This deep dive covers 50 questions spanning every dimension of the Great War: its causes, the nightmare of trench warfare, revolutionary new weapons, the global scope of the conflict, and an aftermath that reshaped the political map of the entire world.
+The Battle of the Somme's first day — July 1, 1916 — remains the deadliest single day in British military history, with nearly 20,000 soldiers killed before nightfall.
+This quiz takes you deep into the trenches of the Great War.

 Last updated: March 2026